browne878/Sudoku-CLI/README.md

 ### **Clearing the Terminal**
 - After each guess process, I decided to clear the terminal.
 This prevents making the player scroll up and down the console.
 It makes it much more readable and easy to use.

+## **Libraries**
+- I needed to include the OS library to allow me to clear the console.
+This allows me to keep the console clean and makes the game easier to use.

+- I decided to include the Copy library.
+This was needed because when I tried to make a temporary version of a variable, it altered the original.
+This allowed me to make a copy without affecting the original.

+- I also included the JSON library.
+This allowed me to store the game boards within a JSON file.
+The library allowed me to read the JSON object.

+- I needed to include the Random library.
+This allowed me to generate random numbers and select a random string from an array.
+This added additional functionality to the game.

 ## **Future Development**